Welcome to Year 4

-In Science, children will investigate, group and name living things while looking at changes to habitats.
+In Science, children will learn how sound is made from a variety of sources and how they can be changed in volume, pitch and over a distance.
 We then investigate teeth and eating, where children learn about digestion and different types of teeth, before moving on to explore deadly predators and their prey, in their exploration of food chains.

 Children continue with their twice weekly P.E. lessons.
-This time we focus on: swimming, dance and gymnastics.
+This time we focus on: Basketball, Netball, Tag Rugby and Handball.

 In our French lessons, children will look at numbers and dates and will learn words and phrases around celebrating.
 Children will adapt and transpose motifs in music, drawing upon their understanding of repeating patterns.
 They will study and make a Roman mosaic in art, then make their own mechanical system in DT - a Roman chariot.
 In Computing, children learn about the mark-up language behind a webpage; becoming familiar with HTML.